ConnectyCube/connectycube-web-samples/videochat-conf/README.md

 - Guest room mode up to 12 users
 - Share screen

-The sample provides 2 mods:
-  - Calling mode, with call/accept/reject signals
-  - Guest Room modde, where any user can join a call by link.
-To create a guest room you can click on a 'Guest Room' button and then share an url with other users.

-There is a live demo working in a 'Guest Room' mode available https://teatalk.connectycube.com
+There is a live demo available https://teatalk.connectycube.com

 ## Documentation